 How To Train Your French Bulldog Their Name

-Trying to learn how to train your Frenchie may seem to be an intimidating job at the start, so it’s best to start with easy instructions, such as having your Frenchie react to his name, until moving on to more complex training.
+Trying to learn how to train your Frenchie may seem intimidating at first, so it’s best to start with easy instructions, such as having your Frenchie react to his name, until moving on to more complex training.

 As mentioned above should use treats to teach your Frenchie his name.
 Carry a treat in your hand while holding it next to your body.
 Now, try calling your Frenchie’s name.

-Your Frenchie will most probably look at the treat in your hand at the beginning.
-Continue to call their name until they look at you in the eye.
+Your Frenchie will probably look at the treat in your hand at the beginning.
+Continue to call their name until they look you in the eye.

-Once they have done so, offer them the treat right away and continue this practice by keeping the treat in your other hand.
-When they become used to coming to you, begin calling their name without a treat and rewarding him with a large greeting and give them a good pat.
+Once they have done so, offer them the treat immediately and continue this practice by keeping the treat in your other hand.
+When they become used to coming to you, begin calling their name without a treat, rewarding them with a large greeting, and giving them a good pat.

 French Bulldog Toilet Training